Skip to main content

 • Employee ID

-To derive the user name from an event, Attack Surface Insights considers certain event fields in a specific order:
+To derive the username from an event, Attack Surface Insights considers certain event fields in a specific order:

 1. domain_user_name; in the format <user>@<domain> or <user> - <database name>